chrismou/phergie-irc-plugin-react-weather/README.md

 ```

 There's also a Weather Underground provider included.
 It's a bit of a work in progress - it currently requires a city and country and tends to not find
 the location as often - but it works.
-If you think you can improve it, feel free to fork/fix/pull request or send me your suggestions and we'll take it from there. :-)
+If you think you can improve it, feel free to fork/fix/pull request or send me your suggestions. :-)

 Weather underground also requires an API key, which can you get for free from [here](http://www.wunderground.com/weather/api/)